skolson/sqlcipher-openssl-build/README.md

 nmake clean
 nmake
 ```
-The **configureOptions** can be changed in the openssl DSL to any combination of the options offered by OpenSSL: [OpenSSL Configure Options](https://wiki.openssl.org/index.php/Compilation_and_Installation#Configure_Options).
+The **configureOptions** can be changed in the openssl DSL to any combination of the options offered by OpenSSL: [OpenSSL Configure Options](https://wiki.openssl.org/index.php/Compilation_and_Installation#Configure_Options) as well as any compiler options.
 See the Reference section above for details.

 The SqlCipher windows build using Visual Studio is more complex.
 See the **Reference** section above for details on the compile options and other configuration requirements.
 The install locations for the local Visual Studio install and the Windows SDK install must be set for this build to work.
 Sqlite/SqlCipher use a Visual Studio-specific make file **Makefile.msc** to drive the make process.
 No Perl configuration script is used.
 The plugin then uses these steps.
 Note that a command file was used with nmake as there can be a LOT of text making the command line really long otherwise:
 - Visual Studio 64 bit native build environment setup **vcvars64.bat**